A quick and easy pork stroganoff recipe made with diced pork and sliced chestnut mushrooms. You can make it with leftover roast pork too!

 🍴 What to serve with pork stroganoff

-I like to serve creamy pork stroganoff with rice, noodles (pasta), mashed potatoes, or even crusty bread.
+Serve the creamy pork stroganoff with rice, noodles (pasta), mashed potatoes, or even crusty bread.
 A side of green vegetables such as roasted Tenderstem broccoli or roast courgettes is also delicious.

 📖 Variations